MariusMM2/medilink-contracts/README.md

 Select the server folder by running `cd server` from the project's folder. <br>
 Run `npm install` to install all the necessary dependencies. <br>
-Create a config folder and inside it a config.js file to create all the hidden variables (like the database information) Run `npm run dev` to run the server.
+Create a config folder and inside it a config.js file to create all the hidden variables (like the database information). <br>
+Run `npm run dev` to run the server.

 ## Build